cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 while there is no transition from the current vertex of the trie using the current letter (or until we reach the root), we follow the suffix link.

 Thus we reduced the problem of constructing an automaton to the problem of finding suffix links for all vertices of the trie.
-However we will build these suffix links, oddly enough, using the transitions constructed in the automaton.
+However, we will build these suffix links, oddly enough, using the transitions constructed in the automaton.

 The suffix links of the root vertex and all its immediate children point to the root vertex.
 For any vertex $v$ deeper in the tree, we can calculate the suffix link as follows: